fn1130/Excel2Json/README.md

 # Excel2Json
-Extracts a Excel worksheet to Json
+Extracts a Excel worksheet to Json.
+This tool is based on Python and the openpyxl [https://openpyxl.readthedocs.io/en/default] library.

+## Installing openpyxl